 - Be sure to avoid straws once the procedure is finished.

-- Avoid smoking, both in general but also especially following this procedure.
+- Avoid smoking, especially following this procedure.

 We will also recommend regular follow-up visits so that we can track the recovery process.